-The Sony A99 II is designed for expert shooters and its surface is covered with a huge number of dials and buttons.
+The Sony a99 II is a full-frame DSLR camera that is designed for expert shooters and its surface is covered with a huge number of dials and buttons.
 It has a chunky grip that provides you enough room to fit your hand on it comfortably, with the index finger placed on the shutter release control.
-Both the grip and the body of the A99 II are textured with a finest-quality coating.
+Both the grip and the body of the a99 II are textured with a finest-quality coating.
 The camera is solidly built and feels quite durable.
 It’s weather-sealed, which makes it quite suitable for outdoor shooting.
 It also features dust resistance.

 On the left of the top deck there is a mode dial, which has PASM settings and a fully automatic mode.
 It also allows you to set up to three groups of custom settings.
 Movie mode and a panoramic mode are also included.
 On the right side of the top panel, you will find the on/off switch, which is around the shutter release.

 A monochrome LCD display is also included that helps you quickly check your settings.
 Next to it are the buttons for drive mode, white balance, exposure compensation, and ISO settings.

 There is a three-inch fully articulated screen on the back of the camera, with 1,229k dots of resolution.
 The electronic viewfinder provides full-frame coverage and has 2,359,296 dots.
 Both offer great quality but the LCD lacks touchscreen functionality, which can be frustrating for some users.
 Other traditional controls surround the screen, such as a command dial, a joystick used to move the autofocus point, and a button for movie recording.

 Dual SDXC card slots can be located on the right side of the camera.
 However, Sony didn’t include the XQD card slot like its rival Nikon that has equipped its D500 and D5 DSLRs with this format.
 It’s probably there is less room on the camera’s small body to accommodate such a large-sized card.